cloudfoundry/diego-notes/README.md

 	+ Sends a start request to the Auctioneer *(if this fails: the receptor does nothing; the converger will eventually resend the message)*
 - The Auctioneer picks a Cell to run the Task *(if this fails: the auctioneer marks the Task completed and failed)*
 - The Rep creates a container reservation (and then ACKs the Auctioneer's request) *(if this fails: the Rep tells the Auctioneer that the Task could not be started and the auctioneer adds the Task to the next batch)*
-- Upon success the Rep CAS the Task from `PENDING` to `RUNNING` *(if this fails: the Rep deletes the reservation -- the converger will eventually see the `PENDING` task and ask the auctioneer to try again)*
+- In its processing loop, the Rep CAS the Task from `PENDING` to `RUNNING` *(if this fails: the Rep deletes the reservation -- the converger will eventually see the `PENDING` task and ask the auctioneer to try again)*
 - Upon success the Rep starts the container running *(if this fails: the Rep marks the Task `COMPLETED` and failed)*
 - When the container completes (succesfully or otherwise) the Rep CAS the Task to `COMPLETED` *(if the CAS fails, the Rep will try again in its polling cycle)*
 	+ If the Task has a `CompletionCallback` URL this sends a message to the Receptor to handle resolving the Task (BBS takes care of this)